himaparvathia23ec/himaparvathia23ec/README.md

 ---

 📊 **My Activities**
-- 🎯 Balancing academics with real-world experimentation and project development
+- 🎯 Balancing academics with real-world experimentation, mapping, and project development
-- ⭐ Building and refining exciting AI/ML projects with fresh ideas
+- ⭐ Building and refining AI/ML projects with practical, real-world use cases
 - 📖 Focused on steady coding practice and continuous skill growth
-- 🚀 Exploring new tools, models, and tech to level up my AI journey
+- 🚀 Exploring new tools, models, and geospatial APIs to level up my AI and mapping journey

 ---